 Waydev's PR Workflow analytics bundles up all the features you need to identify bottlenecks, long-running or unreviewed pull-requests, so you have a better understanding of PRs and improve your engineers’ performance.

 Enable a culture of productive code reviews, positive practices, and better team dynamics.
-Using our PR workflow analytics tool, you can boost code review productivity and reinforce positive patterns in your team.
-Waydev analyzes PRs with the help of 4 different PR workflow features that ultimately help you understand and determine if your team’s code review workflow objectives are on track.
+Using the PR workflow analytics tool, you can boost code review productivity and reinforce positive patterns across your team.
+Waydev analyzes PRs with the help of 4 different PR workflow features that ultimately help you understand and determine if your team’s review workflow objectives are on track.

 PR Resolution – Identify the bottlenecks in your PR cycles